alonsoburon/alonsoburon/README.md

 Hello👋🏻!
 My name's **Alonso Burón** and I'm currently pursuing a BSc Data Science in IU International Hochschule👨🏻‍🎓

-I'm passionate about automatic data cleanup for rdBs🤓, data science and beautiful dashboards✨ Currently learning new ML algorithms and bigquery.
-At the moment doing some private STATA tutoring and volunteering at Grupo Scout Cármen McPhee
+I'm passionate about automatic data cleanup for rdBs🤓, data science and beautiful dashboards✨ Currently learning new ML algorithms and bigquery and workign as a private STATA tutor and volunteering at Grupo Scout Cármen McPhee.

 ## 🌱 About Me